heinerbeckmeyer/recovering_missing_firm_characteristics/README.md

 You can find the paper at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4003455.

-We currently provide the recovered percentiles of missing firm characteristics in file `raw_infill.xlsx`.
+We currently provide the recovered percentiles of missing firm characteristics in file `raw_infill.pq`.
 Because of the large size of the recovered entries, you can download the estimated values at https://sites.google.com/view/beckmeyer/data-code.
 The data has 10 columns:
 - date: in format YYYY-MM-01
 - id: in format crsp_PERMNO
 - char: name of the characteristic, following the convention in Jensen, Kelly, Pedersen (2021): https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3774514